HRNGR/DevOps/hands-on/Kubernetes/kubernetes-01a-installing-on-ec2-linux2/README.md

 - explain the Kubernetes architecture.

-- deploy a simple server on Kubernetes cluster.
+- deploy a simple server on Kubernetes cluster. ## Çalışılacak

 ## Outline